 The nature of the river changes again as it enters a region dominated by limestones overtopped by sands.
 In the Gorge section, the river channel narrows from c.
 5-10 km wide in the Mallee to c.
 2-3 km and flows through a trench 30 m below the level of the surrounding drylands.
-As a result, the area of wetlands in the Gorge section is less than half of that in the Mallee section (Walker & Thoms, 1993: 112).
-Along the river there is riparian forest and swamplands, while on the adjacent Murray Plains there is dry mallee woodland, open shrubland, and saltbush.
+As a result, the area of wetlands in the Gorge section is less than half of that in the Mallee section (Walker & Thoms 1993: 112).
+Along the river there are riparian forest and swamplands, while on the adjacent Murray Plains there is dry Mallee woodland, open shrubland, and saltbush.
 The presence of limestone cliffs changes the nature of the archaeology.
-The Gorge section saw some of the earliest archaeological excavations in Australia, at the rockshelter sites of Ngaut Ngaut (Devon Downs), Tungawa (Fromm's Landing 2 & 6), and McBean's Pound, which provided insights into some aspects of the Aboriginal economy between c 3,000 and 7,000 years ago Allen nd; Frankel 2017: 85-9).
+The Gorge section saw some of the earliest archaeological excavations in Australia at the rockshelter sites of Ngaut Ngaut (Devon Downs), Tungawa (Fromm's Landing 2 & 6), and McBean's Pound, which provided insights into some aspects of the Aboriginal economy between c.
+3000 and 7000 years ago (Allen n.d.; Frankel 2017: 85-89).
 Both Paton (1983) and Smith (1978) note differences between the ethnographic observations of Aboriginal life on the river and the archaeological evidence from the rock shelters.
 This, however, is likely to be the result of a bias in both the ethnography and archaeology.
-A review of the economic evidence from these excavations and surveys along the river revealed differing patterns of exploitation, where multiple resource zones including the Murray Plains, the river banks, and the river itself were used (Allen, nd) (Table 3).
-The open, stratified midden site of Tartanga Island, dating to 7,000 BP, reveals that quantities of fish were harvested.
+A review of the economic evidence from these excavations and surveys along the river revealed differing patterns of exploitation, where multiple resource zones, including the Murray Plains, the riverbanks, and the river itself were used (Allen n.d.)
+(Table 3).
+The open, stratified midden site of Tartanga Island, dating to 7000 BP, reveals that quantities of fish were harvested.
 The greatest deficiency comes from the poor preservation of plant remains where ethnographic observations note the use of Typha and other aquatic plants.
-In his survey, Paton (1983) found little archaeological evidence in the dry country away from the river, although ethnographic recordings indicate that the Murray Plains were utilised to hunt kangaroos, wallabies, and rat kangaroos.
+In his survey, Paton (1983) found little archaeological evidence in the dry

+Murray River Societies in Australia through the Lens of Bioarchaeology country away from the river, although ethnographic recordings indicate that the Murray Plains were utilised to hunt kangaroos, wallabies, and rat kangaroos.